ManInDark/bootc-image/README.md

 ### Notes

-Those also include links that didn't work out in the end for various reasons, the one I use now is based on extracting the relevant parts of the bluefin scripts.
+Those also include links that didn't work out in the end for various reasons, the one I use now is based on ublue-os/main scripts.